|

 Can the Acousonde do acoustic event detection?

-not a simple thing and we have no plans to support this feature
+-- but we have no plans at present to support

 Customization FAQ for